Three Key Elements

 - Check the brass bells for foreign material intrusion.
 Stuff inside the instrument will tend to make it sound flat. (*Read about the “Haunted Horn” in Doby’s book, Miracle in Music.)

-In Tone means we always strive to play with the best, most pleasing sound possible.
+In Tone means we always strive for the best, most pleasing sound possible.
 We pay attention to dynamic markings.
 If we use more air and play fortissimo, we control the airstream and don’t blast (unless directed!).
 We know the difference between legato, marcato, and staccato, and we place our articulations and attacks appropriately.
 We stagger breath, notice phrasing, and imagine ourselves singing the piece through our instruments.
 In tone sometimes refers to the style, genre, or technique of a piece.
 The written sheet of the music represents an approximation of what that technique, style, and genre ought to sound like (ie. don’t play a chorale like a march).
 To arrive at technique, we should always first focus on precision, rhythmical accuracy, and correct notes.
 Focusing on technique first does not always mean we’ll arrive at precision.
-Use these best practices when playing for good tone:
+Use these best practices when performing for good tone:

 - Winds should practice lip slurs, blowing overtones & pedal tones, and playing long tones regularly.